-If you haven’t heard, having a solid wash day routine for natural hair is essential to promote a healthy moisture balance, ensure length retention, and minimize breakage and shedding.
+Having a solid, personalized wash day routine is essential to promote a healthy moisture balance, ensure and encourage length retention, and minimize breakage and shedding.

 Before we get into the wash day routine, keep in mind that you should have a thorough understanding of your natural hair.
 In particular you should know (not an exhaustive list):

 - Your curl density – do you have a lot of hair on your head (i.e. high density aka thickness) or can you see your scalp?

 - Your curl width – are your individual strands coarse (i.e. you can see them clearly) or are they fine (i.e. your individual strands look invisible)?

 - Your porosity (either low porosity natural hair or high porosity natural hair),